The UK Police Advanced Riding System "the system" is the basis of all advanced rider training in the UK.

 At the start of your advanced motorcycle training course you will be asked to give a demonstration of your ability.
-The structure of your motorcycle safety course will be founded upon the assessment of your ride.
-This ensures that your course is specifically tailored to your needs and style of riding.
+This ensures that your course can address identified riding faults early.

 Next, to fully illustrate the advanced motorcycle training course, the instructor will give a demonstration ride.
 This will be accompanied by a police-style commentary as the instructor explains, over a high quality one way radio link, in great detail, all aspects of the ride and clearly demonstrates what can be achieved.

 Then the advanced motorcycle tuition will begin.
 There will be a series of rides over a variety of roads and traffic conditions.
 Sometimes your instructor will be leading and demonstrating various techniques accompanied by his commentary.

 Sometimes you will be in front and the instructor's commentary continues, pointing out, explaining and adjusting.
 There will be breaks when you will be encouraged to ask questions and discuss the techniques.

 It will be hard work but exciting and a great deal of fun; a learning curve that will totally transform your motorcycle riding.